Gen13 (film): Voice Cast

-Additional voices by Corey Burton, Julia De Mita, Debi Derryberry, Dave Fennoy, Alex Fernandez, Jamie Hanes, John Hostetter, Mary Kivala, Dakin Matthews, Matt McKenzie, Matt K. Miller, Andy Philpot, Pamela Segall, Mike Sorich and Ahmet Zappa.
+Additional voices by Corey Burton, Julia DeMita, Debi Derryberry, Dave Fennoy, Alex Fernandez, Jamie Hanes, John Hostetter, Mary Kivala, Dakin Matthews, Matt McKenzie, Matt K. Miller, Andy Philpot, Pamela Segall, Mike Sorich and Ahmet Zappa.

 Production

 Following the cancellation Wild C.A.T.s by CBS, WildStorm Productions announced they were working on an animated adaptation of Gen^{13} which would be written by Kevin Altieri.
 Jim Lee stated disappointment with Wild C.A.T.s led to him and Wildstorm deciding to maintain more creative control to avoid a repeat of the experience.
 Altieri stated that his time working on Batman: The Animated Series where he got to elevate animation to a point where it could be appreciated by an adult audience encouraged him to find a project that would allow him to continue on that trajectory.
 Initially, Altieri was pursuing an animated adaptation of Hellboy and had meetings with Mike Mignola and Dark Horse Comics that ultimately didn't lead to anything.
 Upon meeting with Jim Lee where he learned of Wildstorm's planned animated adaptation of Gen^{13}, Lee offered the film to Altieri stating Wildstorm could guarantee the budget for a direct-to-video release which would be distributed through the direct market at comic book stores.
 Gen^{13} missed its initial planned Fall 1996 release date due to Altieri having his staff poached by larger companies, such as DreamWorks Animation and Warner Bros.
 Animation, who were able to offer multi-year contracts that the independent nature and low budget of the project couldn't support.
 Glen Murakami provided the character designs prior to leaving for work on Superman: The Animated Series.
 Altieri stated his plan for the film was for a PG-13, but depending on agreements with any potential distributors there would also be the possibility of edited G-rated versions.
+Altieri said the primary focus of Gen^{13} would be on Caitlin Fairchild, Roxy, and Grunge.
+While the movie is based on the first five issues of the Gen^{13} comic, the characters of Burnout and Rainmaker were excised from the final film.
+Other changes Altieri made included the expansion of Helga played by Cloris Leachman who originally only appeared in one panel of the comic but was expanded to make her a stern drill instructor with a maternal core.
+Additional changes made by Altieri were primarily aesthetic in particular the design of Caitlin's appearance after acquiring superpowers with the comic book appearance described as going further than Lara Croft.